 by Christopher Bain

 Picture the Port Washington Police Department’s building on Port Washington Boulevard.
-Here is the building, almost new, in the 1920's.
+Here it is, almost new, in the 1950's.

 Now picture that spot almost 150 years earlier.

 It’s 1869, just four years after Civil War ended.
 Just a few years earlier, John Wilkes Booth, an actor and Confederate sympathizer fatally assassinated President Abraham Lincoln in Ford’s Theater, just 5 weeks after Lincoln delivered his second inaugural address.

 250 miles north of Washington, D.C., the little village of Cow Neck had recently changed its name to Port Washington.
 Although the town was growing, there were fewer than 750 people, most of them involved in shell fishing or the brand new industry of sand mining.